chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Three simulation runs need to be performed.
 First, we call ``lethe-particles`` to load the particles with the file ``loading-particles.prm``.
 The setup of the simulation is a pipe with a solid object (mesh) that represents the shape of a slug.
-The insertion of particles is done with the plane insertion.
+The insertion of particles is done using the plane insertion.
 Second, we call ``lethe-particles`` to settle the particles with the file ``settling-particles.prm``.
 Only the direction of gravity is changed.
 Finally, we call ``lethe-fluid-particles`` to simulate the dense pneumatic conveying with the file ``pneumatic-conveying.prm`` using periodic boundary conditions.
 We enable checkpointing in order to write the DEM checkpoint files which will be used as the starting point of the CFD-DEM simulation.